SalesforceCommerceCloud/pwa-kit/packages/template-retail-react-app/README.md

     }
 }
 ```
-You can choose how the current locale appears (or does not appear) in the URL by setting `url.locale` to one of the following values:
+You can choose how the current locale appears (or doesn't appear) in the URL by setting `url.locale` to one of the following values:

 - `path`: Locale is included in the URL path.
 Example: `/en-US/women/dress`
 - `query_param`: Locale is included as a query parameter.
 Example: `/women/dress?locale=en-US`